Complete two-loop Yukawa-induced running of the Higgs-gluon coupling in SMEFT: Computation and result

 Moreover, we do not need to consider contributions coming from one-particle reducible diagrams to $\op{HG}{}$.
 This conclusion stems from the fact that no redundant operator is reduced to $\op{HG}{}$ when the SM equations of motions are used \cite{dim6smeft}.

 We obtain

 We use the same conventions as the one-loop results of \cite{rge1,rge2,rge3}.
-The first two lines represent our novel result, while the contributions generated by four-quark operators and Yukawa-like operators (see Eq.~\eqref{eq:def_class5}) have been first derived in Ref.~\cite{DiNoi:2023ygk} and in Ref.~\cite{DiNoi:2024ajj},\footnote{In the previous expression, the contribution from the operators $\op{t H}{}$ and $\op{b H}{}$ presents an extra 1/2 with respect to the result of Ref.~\cite{DiNoi:2024ajj}, which will be updated.} respectively, which we point to for the precise definition of the operators.
+The first two lines represent our novel result, while the contributions generated by four-quark operators and Yukawa-like operators (see Eq.~\eqref{eq:def_class5}) have been first derived in Ref.~\cite{DiNoi:2023ygk} and in Ref.~\cite{DiNoi:2024ajj},\footnote{In the previous expression, the contribution from the operators $\op{t H}{}$ and $\op{b H}{}$ presents an extra 1/2 with respect to the result in previous versions of Ref.~\cite{DiNoi:2024ajj}.
+The discrepancy has been fixed in the most recent version of reference. } respectively, which we point to for the precise definition of the operators.
 We stress that only the four-top contribution depends on the $\gamma_5$ scheme, while the others do not.

 The final amplitude cannot exhibit infrared (IR) divergences, since no corresponding real-emission diagrams exist at the considered order in the coupling constants.
 However, IR divergences can still appear at intermediate stages of the calculation.
 As they must ultimately cancel, one has to verify that this cancellation does not occur against ultraviolet (UV) divergences, as can happen, for instance, in the case of scaleless integrals.